 Positive press starts with connecting with the right people – journalists, bloggers, and influencers, for example.
 You want to partner with people who have real influence and can move your brand story further.
 The right people will not only get you in front of the right audience to increase brand awareness but also share your story in a way that’s impactful.

-The internet enables every brand to become a publisher.
-Nowadays, you no longer have to wait for a book deal or connect with high-profile publications to create and share valuable content.
+Nowadays, you no longer have to wait for a book deal, connect with high-profile publications, or secure a celebrity endorsement to create and promote valuable content.

 Types of content to consider include:

-- Blog articles and guest blog posts on other sites
+• Blog articles and guest posts

-- Whitepapers
+• Whitepapers

-- Business-to-business industry reports
+• B2B industry reports

-- Client testimonials
+• Client testimonials

-- Case studies
+• Case studies

-Listen to Your Customers
+Listen to your customers

-When building brand credibility, what you hear is just as important as what you say.
+When building credibility, what you hear is just as important as what you say.
 While you’re excited to talk about your brand to earn consumer trust, it’s equally important to listen to what your customers are saying about your brand.

-For example, branding juggernaut Coca-Cola caught a lot of flack when it introduced New Coke in 1985.
+For example, branding juggernaut Coca-Cola caught a lot of flack when it introduced "New Coke" in 1985.
 The new recipe was the company’s response to a slowly dipping market share and the subsequent belief that consumers’ tastes were changing.
-But after customers expressed extreme dissatisfaction, the company increased its credibility by listening and bringing back the original formula, slightly rebranded as Coca-Cola Classic.
-Had the company ignored the warnings of its fans, the outcome might have looked much different.

 Your customers are going to talk about your brand, regardless of whether you are part of the conversation.
-The best thing you can do to build credibility is to take their conversations seriously.
-Social media monitoring tools and services can help you stay in touch with what’s being said so you can decide what to do next.
+The best thing you can do to build credibility is to take their conversations seriouslySocial media monitoring tools and services can help you stay in touch with what’s being said so you can decide what to do next.

 3 Steps for Building Brand Equity

 There’s an old saying in marketing that companies don’t build brands, customers do.
-While there’s a lot of truth to this, building brand equity still takes proactivity and thought.
+While there’s a lot of truth to this, building brand equity still takes internal proactivity and thought.
 You can influence your customers’ perceptions of your brand based on your own priorities in managing your brand.

-Step 1: Establish a Brand Identity
+Step 1: Establish a brand identity

 Who are you as a company?
 What do you stand for?
 What do you do better than anyone else?
 Why should people choose you?